gekatateam/neptunus/docs/CONFIGURATION.md

  - **http_port**: Address for HTTP api server.
 See more in [api documentation](API.md).
  - **log_fields**: A map of fields, that will be added to each log entry.

+You can also use environment variables in daemon config with `${MY_VAR}` syntax.
+Please note than replacement occurs before file parsing.

 Here is a common part example:
 ```toml
 [common]